 Located on the east side of Cosgrove Street at the intersection of Wright Avenue

 This magnificent three-story, monolithic concrete structure commands a view of the entire fairgrounds and surrounding vicinity.
-Built after the 1938 State Fair by the Works Progress Administration (WPA), the 4-H Building was dedicated in a ceremony on Aug.
+Built after the 1938 State Fair by the Works Progress Administration (WPA), the 4-H Building partially opened in 1939.
+It was fully completed in 1940 and dedicated in a ceremony on Aug.
 29, 1940.
 Home to thousands of youth during the fair’s 12-day run, the second-level kitchen serves more than 40,000 meals each fair.
+Public exhibits on the main floor include aquatic robotics, clothing and textiles, creative arts, video and filmmaking.

 Located between Carnes and Judson avenues and Underwood and Cooper streets

 This octagon-shaped building hosts competitions, demonstrations, exhibits and concessions related to agriculture, horticulture and bee culture.
 Opened in 1947, its architecture mirrors the 4-H Building with the same lit tower, vertical thrust and streamlined shapes.
-In 1885, the first year the fair was held on the current fairgrounds, a wooden-domed building was constructed as the “main building,” and by 1910, it was solely for agriculture.
-With an addition to this building in 1912, Minnesota could boast the largest permanent building devoted to the exhibition of agricultural products in the world.
+In 1885, the first year the fair was held on the current fairgrounds, a wooden-domed building was constructed on this site as the “main building,” and by 1910, it was solely for agriculture.
+With an addition to this building in 1912, Minnesota boasted the largest permanent building devoted to the exhibition of agricultural products in the world.
 That building is no longer, due to fire on Nov.
 10, 1944.
-The modern Agriculture Horticulture Building, commonly referred to as Ag-Hort, resides in the main building’s former footprint.
+The modern Agriculture Horticulture Building, commonly referred to as Ag-Hort, resides on the main building’s former footprint.

 Located on the south side of Judson Avenue between Stevens and Liggett streets

 The Livestock Pavilion, now known as the Cattle Barn, was completed in 1920.
 The massive brick structure covers 117,450 square feet with sufficient housing for 1,000 head of cattle.
-The structure has changed several times in its 98 years, most notably serving in World War II along with the rest of the livestock complex as home for the A.O.
+The structure has changed several times in its 99 years, most notably serving in World War II along with the rest of the livestock complex as home for the A.O.
 Smith Corporation that manufactured military aircraft propellers.
-The 21,000-square-foot corrugated steel Cattle Annex formerly called the Beef Barn afforded more exhibit space in 1970.
-The most recent addition is the Moo Booth exhibit, which was rebuilt in 2009 to showcase beef and dairy cattle and the agricultural process from farm to table.
+The 21,000-square-foot corrugated steel Cattle Annex formerly called the Beef Barn was built in 1970.
+The most recent addition is the Moo Booth exhibit, which was rebuilt in 2009 to showcase beef and dairy cattle’s role in the agricultural process from farm to table.

 Located north of the Sheep & Poultry Barn between Liggett and Clough streets

 Erected as a WPA project in 1938, this building is a central location for supply warehouses.
 From June 1943 until May 1946, this building was part of the war plant, housing the cafeteria and plant protection section of the A.O.
 Smith Corporation’s propeller plant.
 In 1946, the building was reconverted for State Fair use and on Aug.
 23, 1946, the west half of the superstructure burned and was replaced by the present concrete block, steel and wood structure.
-The building now houses vendor Steichen’s Grocery & Deli.
+The building now houses vendor Steichen’s Grocery & Deli, and other State Fair concession suppliers.

 Located on the northeast corner of Dan Patch Avenue and Cosgrove Street

-The first building on this site was erected in 1904 to serve as the Manufacturer’s building.
+The first building on this site was erected in 1904 to serve as the Manufacturer’s Building.
 After a few years, the name was changed to the Woman’s Building.
 In 1911, a fine arts annex was built onto the Woman’s Building and formed a link to the Schools Exhibits Building.
 The Woman’s Building changed its name to Home Activities in 1952 and was razed in 1970.
-With the new structure in 1971 came a new name of Creative Activities to more accurately reflect its diversity of exhibits.
+With the new structure in 1971 came a new name of Creative Activities to more accurately reflect its diversity of exhibits and exhibitors.
+In 2018, the new state-of-the-art Cambria Kitchen was built for cooking demonstrations.

 Located on the southwest corner of Judson Avenue and Underwood Street

 The dairy department has been housed in various buildings throughout the fairgrounds – the oldest one still remaining is now the Fine Arts Center, built in 1907.
-In 1923, the dairy department was moved to the mezzanine floor of the Cattle Barn, and in 1933 returned to its former home, the Fine Arts Center.
-The current Dairy Building was built in 1967, but for its first year, the education department exhibits were shown there, due to a roof collapse the previous winter.
+In 1923, the dairy department was moved to the mezzanine floor of the Cattle Barn, and in 1933 returned to its former home, at today’s Fine Arts Center.
+The current Dairy Building was built in 1967, but for its first year, the education department exhibits were shown there, due to a roof collapse the previous winter at the Education Building.
 The following year, the dairy department moved to its current location.
 Now fair guests can see Princess Kay and her court getting their likenesses carved into butter, purchase a dairy concoction and browse the various merchandise vendors.

 Located on the southwest corner of Carnes Avenue and Nelson Street

-This wood structure is the largest log cabin on the fairgrounds.
-Known originally as the Conservation Building, it was erected in 1934 atop the former streetcar loop, which was shortened by a block.
+This wood structure is one of the largest log structures in the Midwest.
+Known originally as the Conservation Building, it was erected in 1934 atop the former streetcar gate, which was moved one block to the south.
 This extended Judson Avenue and allowed more accessibility to the livestock area.
 A formal water fountain and gardens graced the south side until 1971 when two connecting pools containing native Minnesota fish and waterfowl took its place.
 1971 was also the year the name changed to Department of Natural Resources.
 A wetlands exhibit was added in 1992, the ability for visitors to climb the fire tower returned in 2007, and in 2013, updated aquariums and terrariums graced the interior.

 Located on the west side of Underwood Street between Dan Patch and Carnes avenues